-a.
-Nervous system:

-- i.
-Understand that the central nervous system comprises the brain and spinal cord. - ii.
-Explain the structure and function of sensory neurones, relay neurones, motor neurones, synapses and the reflex arc.

-b.
-Respiratory system:

-- i.
-Explain the structure and function of the respiratory (breathing) system, including the structure of the thorax. - ii.
+- a.
+Nervous system: - i.
+Know and understand that the central nervous system comprises the brain and spinal cord. - ii.
+Know and understand the structure and function of sensory neurones, relay neurones, motor neurones, synapses and the reflex arc. - b.
+Respiratory system: - i.
+Know and understand the structure and function of the respiratory (breathing) system, including the structure of the thorax. - ii.
 Understand the processes of ventilation and gas exchange. - iii.
-Understand the importance of a high surface area: volume ratio for the gas exchange process.

-c.
-Circulatory system:

-- Understand the structure and function of the circulatory system, including the heart, heart rate and ECGs, and the blood vessels (arteries, veins and capillaries). - ii.
-Understand the composition and function of the blood (red blood cells carry oxygen; white blood cells are involved in antibody production and phagocytosis; platelets are involved in blood clotting; and plasma is involved both in the transport of blood components and other dissolved substances including hormones, antibodies, urea and carbon dioxide, and in the distribution of heat). - iii.
-Understand the relationship with the gaseous exchange system. - iv.
-Understand the need for exchange surfaces and a transport system in multicellular organisms in terms of surface area: volume ratio.

-d.
-Digestive system:

-- i.
-Understand the structure and function of the digestive system. - ii.
-Understand the processes of peristalsis, digestion, absorption and egestion.
+Know and understand the importance of a high surface area:volume ratio for the gas exchange process. - c.
+Circulatory system: - i.
+Know and understand the structure and function of the circulatory system, including the structure of the heart, characteristics of heart rate, ECGs, and the main types of blood vessel (arteries, veins and capillaries). - ii.
+Know and understand the composition and function of the blood (red blood cells carry oxygen; white blood cells are involved in antibody production and phagocytosis; platelets are involved in blood clotting; and plasma is involved both in the transport of blood components and other dissolved substances including hormones, antibodies, urea and carbon dioxide, and in the distribution of heat). - iii.
+Know and understand the relationship with the gaseous exchange system. - iv.
+Know and understand the need for exchange surfaces and a transport system in multicellular organisms in terms of surface area:volume ratio. - d.
+Digestive system: - i.
+Know and understand the structure and function of the digestive system. - ii.
+Know and understand the processes of peristalsis, digestion, absorption and egestion.

-e.
-Excretory system:

-- i.
-Understand the structure and function of the excretory system, including the kidney and the nephron. - ii.
+- e.
+Excretory system: - i.
+Know and understand the structure and function of the excretory system, including the kidney and the main components of the nephron. - ii.
 Understand the role of the kidneys in homeostasis.